Hikakin: 2011–2014: Rise to Fame

-In February 2014, Hikakin made a collaboration beatbox video with American singer Ariana Grande, beatboxing to her song "Baby I".
+At the end of 2013, Hikakin received an offer from the Japanese anti-aging cosmetics company Angfa and appeared in a television commercial for its "Scalp D" (スカルプD) shampoo.
+This marked his first appearance in a television commercial.
+In February, he collaborated with American singer Ariana Grande, beatboxing to her song "Baby I".
 On June 27, 2014, in collaboration with Google, Hikakin started a live video project called "HikakinGames with Google Play" for game apps available on Google Play.
-Hikakin and several other creators affiliated with Uuum will be live commenting on popular titles that are trending on Google Play.

-In October 2014, Hikakin was one of the performers for the first YouTube FanFest in Tokyo, Japan.
-At the same YouTube FanFest, Japanese breakbeat music duo Hifana performed with their instruments and using Hikakin's beatbox broken down into several parts, and created a new combination with Hikakin's beatboxing and their instruments.
+In October 2014, Hikakin performed at the first YouTube FanFest in Tokyo, Japan.
+At the same event, Japanese breakbeat-music duo Hifana performed with instruments and using Hikakin's beatbox broken down into several parts, and created a new combination of these elements.

-In December 2014, Hikakin went to New York City to do another collaboration video with Ariana Grande, doing beatboxing with her, while she was singing "Break Free".
-In the same month, Hikakin uploaded a beatbox video that featured American singer Ne-Yo.
-They performed Ne-Yo's song "Coming with You" and his famous 2007 hit "Because of You".
+In December 2014, Hikakin went to New York City to collaborate with Ariana Grande, beatboxing while she was singing "Break Free".
+In the same month, Hikakin uploaded a video that featured American singer Ne-Yo.
+They performed Ne-Yo's song "Coming with You" and his 2007 hit "Because of You".
+He also appeared in YouTube Rewind video, YouTube Rewind: Turn Down for 2014.